Published: September 24, 2020

 The charity successfully bid £400,000 for the detached building using its own reserves and a mortgage of £280,000 from the commercial bank with a social conscience.

-Mike Wicks, Relationship Manager at Unity Trust Bank, said: “We help to create a better society by working with a range of organisations and charities that share our values.
+Mike Wicks is a Relationship Manager at Unity Trust Bank.
+He said: “We help to create a better society by working with a range of organisations and charities that share our values.

 “This loan to buy Christ Church Centre will help secure the long-term future of the organisation and safeguard jobs.

 “Early Years @ Lightcliffe has highly experienced staff and a proven track record and we are delighted to support this purchase.”

 Early Years @ Lightcliffe, which has an Oftsed rating of ‘Good’, employs 10 staff.